Getting Started

 or Release

+, but rather which set of flags to use.
 Please select each of them carefully based on your target.